dajebbar/mlzoomcamp-capstone1/README.md

 ![best-model](./figures/model12.png)
 We see that the test loss continues to drop, while the test accuracy continues to increase.
 I stopped at 25 epochs but I think the model can give better results by increasing the number of epochs, especially since the overfitting is minimal.
 **Note**:
-The ResNet50 was the wrong model.
+The ResNet50 was the worst model.
 # Deployment of model
  I am using Streamlit on linux ubuntu, in order to deploy the model.
 To deploy this model with Sreamlit, please use:
   ```console